Published January 26, 2018

 Text and more information on Roskilde University > here

-Copenhagen light festival and Velux foundations .
+In cooperation with Copenhagen light festival and Velux foundations .